Free Retail Calendar 2023

 Ecommerce businesses that don’t offer school-related items can piggyback on a number of August celebrations.
 Target pet lovers on International Cat Day and International Dog Day.

-- August 4: International Beer Day
+- August 1: National Girlfriend Day, International Beer Day

-- August 8 International Cat Day
+- August 8: International Cat Day

 - August 9: Book Lovers Day